Contrastive Retrieval Heads Improve Attention-Based Re-Ranking

 \section{Contrastive Retrieval Heads}

-Addressing the limitations of prior approaches, we propose a contrastive head detection framework that identifies a small subset of \emph{Contrastive Retrieval heads} (CoRe heads) specialized for document re-ranking.
-For clarity, we denote the default attention-based re-ranker as ICR, the QR-head re-ranker as QR-R, and the CoRe-head re-ranker as CoRe-R. Central to our method is a new scoring metric, $S_{CoRe}$, which measures a head’s ability to highlight the gold document while simultaneously suppressing attention to irrelevant ones.
-By selecting high-quality heads using this contrastive metric, CoRe-R achieves more consistent and robust improvements in re-ranking, outperforming ICR and QR-R on Quora (Figure~\ref{fig.quora}) and across the BEIR benchmark, as demonstrated in Section~\ref{section.exp.result}.
+Addressing the limitations of prior attention-based re-ranking approaches, we propose a contrastive head detection framework that identifies a small subset of \emph{Contrastive Retrieval heads} (CoRe heads) specialized for document re-ranking.

-\paragraph{Contrastive Scoring Metric.} Our retrieval scoring metric follows the InfoNCE loss function \citep{oord2018representation}, but requires no additional training.
-We consider the input prompt consisting of instructions (ignored in attention score computation), $k$ documents and a query $q$.
-Suppose the attention score from the $t$-th token in query $q$ to the $j$-th token in document $d$ by the an attention head $h$ is $a_{j,t}^h$, then the aggregated attention score head $h$ pays toward document $d$ is computed as:

-Let $s_{pos}^h$ be the attention score head $h$ pays toward the positive document, and $s_{neg,i}^h$ be the attention score head $h$ pays toward the $i$-th negative document.
-Then, the retrieval score of head $h$ is:
+\paragraph{Contrastive Scoring Metric.} Let $s^h(d_i)$ denote the document-level score of document $d_i$ under attention head $h$ (Equation~\ref{equation.document.score}).
+We define the contrastive retrieval score of head $h$ as